prit1997/Assignment2-Part1/Assignment2-Part1/README.md

 *geotagging the apple store through maps.

-*LIVE EMAIL on the right corner of the app if user have some doubt.
+*LIVE EMAIL on the right corner of the app hepls user to chat with the customer representative if user have some doubt.

 /////////////////////////////////////////////////////////////////////////////
 <h3>References:</h3>